robfatland/runawaytrain/AWS_IAM_Identity_Center.md

 ## Progress

 - UW IT has created a new **Stem Group** at `https://groups.uw.edu/group/u_weblogin_aws_111122223333`
     - Note the sub-group creator is just one NetID at this time; could expand this list
     - Created: Sub-group with 3 members: `stem group` + `_escience`
+    - Created: SAML 2.0 Role `escience` on Management account with attached Policy
 - The URL for metadata is [here](https://idp.u.washington.edu/metadata/idp-metadata.xml)
+    - This is all that is needed to redirect IAM Identity Center to UW
-- For each AWS { Account + Role } create a new subgroup by going to [this link](https://groups.uw.edu/?view=new)
+- Create: For the above AWS { Account + Role } a [sub-group](https://groups.uw.edu/?view=new)
 - After [login](https://idp.u.washington.edu/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices)...
-    - ...the User should be presented with a choice of available Roles (+ Accounts) to take on for the session
+    - ...a User is presented with a choice of available Roles
+    - However the login is not yet working
+- Can we accomplish just-in-time provisioning rather than "advance" provisioning e.g. with `Skim`?
+    - JIT is how it was done in the past
+    - The trend here is towards ending IAM Users on AWS in favor of assumed Roles
+    - As a stop-gap: IAM Users can allocate resources, work etc; and then the SSO User can pick up where they left off

 ## IAM Identity Center configuration